facebook/react-native-website/docs/touchablewithoutfeedback.md

 ### `onPressOut`

 Called as soon as the touch is released even before onPress.
+The first function argument is an event in form of [PressEvent](pressevent).

 | Type     | Required |
 | -------- | -------- |